 Yep, again, not an argument to me.
 Just me trying to not implode over his compulsion to recheck everything!
 You should see him with the stove!

 His Turn: In all fairness, I’ve got some issues too that he can surely write a book about.
 If I asked him, the number one would be my obsession with cleaning.
 Poor guy and people in my life.
-I know how truly annoying it is to put up with.
+I know how truly annoying it is to put up with it.
 I’ve been guilty of dust-busting his pants when I saw crumbs on them!

 Cleaning Obsession: Here’s an example of what that bickering session looks like.